Chapter 9 Experience Rating Using Credibility Theory

 Parameter \(K\)=EPV/VHM=[E(\(p\))-E(\(p^2\))]/Var(\(p\)).
 With some algebra this reduces to \(K=\alpha+\beta\).
 The Bühlmann credibility-weighted estimate is

-\[\begin{align*} \hat{p} &= \frac{n}{n+\alpha+\beta}\left(\frac{x}{n}\right)+\left(1-\frac{n}{n+\alpha+\beta}\right)\frac{\alpha}{\alpha+\beta} \\ \hat{p} & =\frac{\alpha+x}{\alpha+\beta+n}\\ \end{align*}\]
+\[\begin{align*} \hat{p} &= \frac{n}{n+\alpha+\beta}\left(\frac{x}{n}\right)+\left(1-\frac{n}{n+\alpha+\beta}\right)\frac{\alpha}{\alpha+\beta} \\ \hat{p} & =\frac{\alpha+x}{\alpha+\beta+n}\\ \end{align*}\]which is the same as the Bayesian posterior mean.

 9.6 Estimating Credibility Parameters